winctran/NudeMelinoe/README.md

 ## Install

-- Use r2modman to install the mod with dependencies (enable NSFW filter)
+- Use r2modman to install the mod with dependencies (disable NSFW filter)
 - Get the movie files: In r2modman go `Settings > Browse Profile Folder > ReturnOfModding > plugins_data > Winctran-NudeMelinoe > Movies`
 - Move the movies to game files: In r2modman check the path in `Change Hades II folder`.
 In this path navigate to `Hades II > Content Movies > 1080p` and move the `bik` and `bik_atlas` files